oh-jinwoo94/gkm-align/README.md

 The package has been tested on the following system:
 * Rocky Linux release 8.8 (Green Obsidian).

-gkm-align uses SIMD parallel computation and requires AVX2 support (to check availability, use: 'lscpu | grep avx2').
+gkm-align uses SIMD parallel computation and requires either AVX2 or SSE2 support:
+- **AVX2 support**: Maximum lmer length = 32 (recommended for best performance)
+- **SSE2 support**: Maximum lmer length = 16 (fallback option)

+To check SIMD support on your system:
+- For AVX2: `lscpu | grep avx2`
+- For SSE2: `lscpu | grep sse2`

+The software automatically detects your system's SIMD capabilities during compilation and will compile regardless of SIMD support.
 However, SIMD is only employed for sequence alignment.
+Therefore:
+- **-t 1 (genome alignment)**: Requires AVX2 or SSE2 support
-Therefore, the software can still be used without AVX2 if are using precomputed genome alignment output files (e.g., [hg38-mm10_unweighted.coord](https://beerlab.org/gkmalign/hg38-mm10_unweighted.coord)) for mapping conserved enhancers.
-For example, the -t 1 option requires AVX2, but the -t 2 option can be used without it.
+- **-t 2 (enhancer mapping)**: Can be used without SIMD support using precomputed genome alignment output files (e.g., [hg38-mm10_unweighted.coord](https://beerlab.org/gkmalign/hg38-mm10_unweighted.coord))

+If you try to use -t 1 without SIMD support, the software will exit with a clear error message during argument parsing.

 # Installation
 First, download the source code using the following command line: